Norris Locomotive Works

 This is an early daguerreotype from 1848 of the Tioga leaving the Norris shops.

 This was a staged photograph: the trainmen are wearing their Sunday best and the carpet sellers along the rails have their wares on full display in the shop window and hanging from the windows, neither of which would be usual along the sooty rail route.
-This scene is probably along Pennsylvania Avenue (which some folks at that time called Willow Street) heading west.
+This scene is probably along Pennsylvania Avenue (which some folks at that time called Willow Street) heading east (based on shadows).

 Portion of a City Atlas from 1875 showing no trace of the Norris Locomotive Works.
 The black box shows the maximum extent.